-1. Status of Existing Loans.
-Borrower and Guarantor acknowledge for the benefit of Lender that the Existing Notes, the Guaranty, the Loan Agreement, the Security Instruments, and any other Loan Documents are all valid and binding obligations enforceable in accordance with their terms, and that neither Borrower nor Guarantor has any offset or defense against the indebtedness evidenced by the Existing Notes or any of the obligations set forth in the Loan Documents.
+9. Borrower hereby restates and reaffirms all valid and binding obligations enforceable in accordance with their terms, and that neither Borrower nor Guarantor has any offset or defense against the indebtedness evidenced by the Existing Notes or any of the obligations covenants, representations and warranties set forth in the Loan Documents.

 2. Renewal Loans.
-Borrower hereby agrees to borrow from Lender, and Lender, subject to the terms and conditions of the Loan Agreement, as amended hereby and the other Loan Documents, hereby agrees to lend to Borrower, the aggregate principal sum of up to Seventy-five Million and 00/100 Dollars (\$75,000,000.00) to be evidenced by the following described notes and disbursed in accordance with the Loan Agreement as amended hereby.
+Borrower hereby agrees to borrow from Lender, Agreement, as made as of the date of this Modification Agreement.
+In particular, all of the representations and Lender, subject to the terms and conditions warranties set forth in Section 4 of the Loan Agreement, as amended hereby, and the other Loan Documents, hereby agrees to lend to Borrower, the aggregate principal sum of up to Seventy-five Million and 00/100 Dollars (\$75,000,000.00) to be evidenced by the following described notes and disbursed in accordance with the Loan Agreement as amended hereby.

-2.1 Borrower has duly authorized the execution and delivery of that certain Promissory Note (Note B - RELOC) in the principal amount of up to Twenty-Five Million and 00/100 Dollars (\$25,000,000.00) (as amended, modified, restated, extended or expanded from time to time "Renewal Note B"), dated as of even date herewith and executed by Borrower to the order of Lender to evidence a portion of the Renewal Loans ("Loan No. 203128").
+2.1 Borrower has duly authorized the execution and delivery of that certain Promissory Note (Note B - RELOC) in the principal amount of up to Twenty-Five Million and 00/100 Dollars (\$25,000,000.00) (as amended, modified, restated, extended or expanded from time to time "RenewalNote B"), dated as of even date herewith and executed by Borrower applied to the order of Lender to evidence a portion of the Renewal Loans ("Loan No. 203128").
 The interest rates applicable to the balance under Renewal Note B (and the adjustment of such interest rates).

+1

 Second Amendment to Loan Agreement

 Gladstone

 Loan Nos.
-200539, 202051, 203128 and 203129

-121365550.4 0053564-00604

-the repayment terms and other terms applicable to the indebtedness evidenced by Renewal Note B are more particularly set forth in Renewal Note B.
+200539, 202051, 203128 and 203129 121365550.4 0053564-00604 the repayment terms and other terms applicable to the indebtedness evidenced by Renewal Note B are more particularly set forth in Renewal Note B.

-2.2 Borrower has duly authorized the delivery of that certain Promissory Note (Note D - RELOC) in the principal amount of up to Fifty Million and 00/100 Dollars (\$50,000,000.00) (as amended, modified, restated, extended or expanded from time to time "Renewal Note D"), dated as of even date herewith and executed by Borrower to the order of Lender to evidence a portion of the Renewal Loans ("Loan No. 203129").
+2.2 Borrower has duly authorized the delivery of that certain Promissory Note (Note D - RELOC) in the principal amount of up to Fifty Million and 00/100 Dollars (\$50,000,000.00) (as amended, modified, restated, extended or expanded from time to time "RenewalNote D"), dated as of even date herewith and executed by Borrower to the order of Lender to evidence a portion of the Renewal Loans ("Loan No. 203129").
 The interest rates applicable to the balance under Renewal Note D (and the adjustment of such interest rates), the repayment terms and other terms applicable to the indebtedness evidenced by Renewal Note D are more particularly set forth in Renewal Note D.